-Note 9.
+Note 11.
 Fair Value Measurements

 Fair value measurements are determined based on assumptions that a market participant would use in pricing an asset or a liability.
-A three-tiered hierarchy distinguishes between market participant assumptions based on (i) observable inputs such as quoted prices in active markets (Level 1), (ii) inputs other than quoted prices in active markets that are observable either directly or indirectly (Level 2) and (iii) unobservable inputs that require the Company to use present value and other valuation techniques in the determination of fair value (Level 3).
+A three-tiered hierarchy distinguishes between market participant assumptions based on (i) observable inputs such as quoted prices in active markets (Level 1), (ii) inputs other than quoted prices in active markets that are observable

-The following table presents the placement in the fair value hierarchy measured at fair value on a recurring basis as of March 31, 2021 and December 31, 2020:
+The following table presents the placement in the fair value hierarchy measured at fair value on a recurring basis as of June 30, 2021 and December 31, 2020:

 Fair value measurement at reporting date using

 Balance Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Significant unobservable inputs (Level 3)

-As of March 31, 2021:
+As of June 30, 2021:

 Recurring fair value measurements

 Equity securities:

-Route1, Inc. \$ 1,867 \$ - \$ 1,867 \$ -
+Route1, Inc. \$ 1,354 \$ \$ 1,354 \$ -

-Total equity securities 1,867 1,867
+Total equity securities 1,354 1,354

-Total recurring fair value measurements \$ 1,867 \$ 1,867
+Total recurring fair value measurements \$ 1,354 \$ 1,354

 As of December 31, 2020

 Recurring fair value measurements

 Equity securities:

-Route1 \$ 1,768 \$ - \$ 1,768 \$ -
+Route1 \$ 1,768 \$ \$ 1,768 \$

 Total equity securities 1,768 1,768

-Total recurring fair value measurements \$ 1,768 \$ \$ 1,768 \$ -
+Total recurring fair value measurements \$ 1,768 \$ 1,768

-Equity securities pertain to common shares in Route1, Inc. obtained in the 2018 sale of Group Mobile to Route 1, Inc. On March 22, 2021, the Company executed a cashless exercise of warrants to purchase 3,000,000 common shares of Route 1, Inc..
-In exchange, the Company received 1,355,443 common shares of Route 1, Inc., bringing the total number of shares owned to 3,855,443.
-For the three months ended March 31, 2021, we recorded an unrealized gain of \$99 in connection with the remeasurement of the common shares of Route 1, Inc.
+Equity securities pertain to common shares in Route1, Inc. obtained in the 2018 sale of Group Mobile to Route 1, Inc. On March 22, 2021, the Company executed a cashless exercise of warrants to purchase 3,000,000 common shares of Route 1, Inc. In exchange, the Company received 1,355,443 common shares of Route 1, Inc., bringing the total number of shares owned to 3,855,443.
+For the three and six months ended June 30, 2021, the Company recorded an unrealized loss of \$513 and \$414, respectively, in connection with the remeasurement of the common shares of Route 1, Inc.

-In addition to the above, the Company's financial instruments as of March 31, 2021 and December 31, 2020 consisted of cash and cash equivalents, receivables, accounts payable and debt.
+In addition to the above, the Company's financial instruments as of June 30, 2021 and December 31, 2020 consisted of cash and cash equivalents, receivables, accounts payable and debt.
 The carrying amounts of all the aforementioned financial instruments approximate fair value because of the short-term maturities of these instruments.

-Note 10.
+Note 12.
 Income Taxes

 The Company's provision for income taxes consists of federal, state, local, and foreign taxes in amounts necessary to align the Company's year-to-date provision for income taxes with the effective tax rate that the Company expects to achieve for the full year.
-The income tax provision for the three-month period ended March 31, 2021 reflects a de minimis estimated global annual effective tax rate.
+Each quarter, the Company updates its estimate of the annual effective tax rate and records cumulative adjustments as deemed necessary.
+The income tax provision for the six months ended June 30, 2021 reflect an estimated global annual effective tax rate of approximately (0.14)% from continuing operations.
+Discontinued operations for the six months ended June 30, 2021 reflected an annual effective tax rate of 0%.

-As of March 31, 2021, deferred tax assets generated from the Company's activities in the United States were offset by a valuation allowance because realization depends on generating future taxable income, which, in the Company's estimation, is not more likely than not to be generated before such net operating loss carryforwards expire.
-Net operating losses generated for tax years beginning after December 31, 2017 do not expire.
+As of June 30, 2021, deferred tax assets generated from the Company's U.S. activities were offset by a valuation allowance because realization depends on generating future taxable income, which, in the Company's estimation, is not more likely than not to be generated before such net operating loss carryforwards expire.
+Net operating loss carryforwards generated after December 31, 2017 do not expire.
 The Company expects its effective tax rate for its current fiscal year to be significantly lower than the statutory rate as a result of a full valuation allowance; therefore, any loss before income taxes does not generate a corresponding income tax benefit.